fmhy/divolt-desktop/README.md

 ## Known bugs

+* Unable to preload CSS

+This shouldn't happen anymore, but if it does, right click the tray icon and hit "clear cache".

 * App auto-updated to normal Revolt

 ***Please make sure you downloaded the latest version!*** Most people have downloaded the initial release, and the one immediately after that fixed it.